jsnmgpnty/elk-docker-compose/README.md

 # docker-compose for ELK

-Simple docker-compose config for ELK stack
+Simple docker-compose config for ELK stack.
-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 ### Getting started
 - Start it up by running `docker-compose up -d`